 MCTP was originally founded in 2002 as the "Palace Second Stage Company", an off-shoot of the Palace Theatre.
 The company was intended to provide an opportunity for community participation (both youth and adult) at the Manchester City Library in shows that were too small to be practical in the 900 seat space of the Palace.

 The Palace Board subsequently decided to open their own youth program within the walls of the Palace Theatre in 2005.
 Interest in performance opportunities and community audience participation in a non-professional theatre setting at a lower cost to audience and participants continued to grow.
 At the same time, due to changes at the library, that space was no longer available.
-And so, our company was re-named and moved to its current location at the Jewish Federation Theatre at 698 Beech Street.
+And so, our company was re-named and moved to its current location at the Jewish Federation Theatre (now The MCTP Theatre at North End Montessori School) at 698 Beech Street.